dbklim/StressRNN/README.md

 ## Updating the default exception dictionary

-The default exception dictionary is based on the "Grammar Dictionary" by A. A. Zaliznyak.
+The default exception dictionary is based on the "Grammatical Dictionary" by A. A. Zaliznyak.
 To update it, you need to download the latest version from http://odict.ru/ (you need a dictionary without word forms) and run:

 ```python
 python3 convert_zaliznyak_to_exception_dictionary.py -iz odict.zip -o stressrnn/exception_dictionary.txt